Local momentum space: Scalar field and gravity

-We are interested here in obtaining the divergences in the averages $\langle S_1\rangle$, $\langle S_2\rangle$ and $\langle S_1^2\rangle$.
+We are interested here in obtaining the divergences in the averages $\langle S_1\rangle$, $\langle S_2\rangle$, and $\langle S_1^2\rangle$.
 This is done by using the expressions for propagators in place of averages over quantum fields in momentum space and then computing the divergences in the loop integrals that follow.
 We employ dimensional regularisation for this task.
 We begin with $S_2$ (Eq.(\ref{s2})).
-This involves the following terms whose divergent parts have been presented below,
+This involves the following terms whose divergent parts have been written below.

-where as stated earlier wherever derivative on the quantum field appears then the derivative of propagator is evaluated first and then the limit $x\rightarrow y$ is taken.
+where, as stated earlier, wherever the derivative on the quantum field appears the derivative of the propagator is evaluated first and then the limit $x\rightarrow y$ is taken.
 All other terms in $\langle S_2\rangle$ (\ref{s2}) vanish within the scheme of dimensional regularisation.

-The divergences in $\langle S_1^2\rangle$ is too lengthy to be written here.
-The important thing to note is that the expressions for divergences which are in normal coordinates must be written down in a generally covariant form taking care that the final expression is in a correct tensor form.
-These expressions can be interpreted as covariant derivatives acting on $\delta$ functions\cite{curvasymp}.
-Up to fourth order derivatives appear in $\langle S_1^2\rangle$ and the relevant expressions for the same have been conveniently collected in the Appendix \ref{AppC}.
+The divergent part of $\langle S_1^2\rangle$ has been written down in Appendix \ref{AppD}.
+The important thing to note is that the expressions for divergences appear in normal coordinates after the loop integrals are evaluated.
+These must be written down in a generally covariant form taking care that the final expression is in a correct tensor form.
+These expressions can be interpreted as covariant derivatives acting on $\delta$-functions\cite{curvasymp}.
+Up to fourth order derivatives appear in $\langle S_1^2\rangle$ and the relevant expressions for the same have been conveniently collected in the Appendix \ref{AppE}.